 In March 2021, we invited the community to share their views about the Bridge Road, Glebe and Sydney Park Road, Erskineville pop-up cycleways, before any decisions are made on future plans.
 We are also considering improvements to make them more in keeping with the character of the area.

 The City of Sydney is responsible for deciding the future of the other pop-up cycleways within the City of Sydney.
 These are Dunning Avenue, Pitt Street, Henderson Road, Moore Park Road and Fitzroy Street.
-The City of Sydney will update the community about the next steps for these routes, as well as about the start of community consultation on Oxford St east, in due course.
+The City of Sydney will update the community about the next steps for these routes.

 Our Have Your Say consultation for Bridge Road and Sydney Park Road is now closed.
 We received a large number of responses and we will prepare a consultation report for each before any decisions are made on future plans.
 These will include the feedback received and Transport for NSW’s responses.
 We thank the community for their feedback.

-View or download the March 2021 Bridge Road Have Your Say community notification.
+View or download the March 2021 Bridge Road Have Your Say community notification (PDF, 6.44Mb).

-View or download the March 2021 Sydney Park Road Have Your Say community notification.
+View or download the March 2021 Sydney Park Road Have Your Say community notification (PDF, 6.65Mb).

 Others delivered include: